Privy Council of Ireland: Supersession

+While the Irish Universities Committee was succeeded in relation to QUB by a committee of the Privy Council of Northern Ireland, in the Republic of Ireland in 1973 Seanad Éireann expressed concern that there was no way to process petitions relating to the NUI because "the Privy Council in Ireland is non-existent".

 Members

 Technically there were no ex officio members of the council, as appointment was by letters patent after swearing a specific oath of office at a council meeting.
 However, holders of certain offices were "sworn of the council" as a matter of course.
 Councillors in the time of Elizabeth I included the Chancellor of Ireland, Treasurer of Ireland, Chief Baron of the Irish Exchequer, Master of the Rolls in Ireland, Lord Chief Justice of Ireland, Chief Justice of the Common Pleas for Ireland, a puisne judge, the Vice-Treasurer of Ireland, and the Church of Ireland Archbishop of Dublin and Bishop of Meath.
 In the 17th century, the Privy Council mostly comprised Irish peers, many of whom were absentees in England, so that only a fraction attended council meetings.
 In the 18th century more members of the Commons were appointed.
 The Commander-in-Chief, Ireland was a member.
 By the 19th century the Attorney-General for Ireland was a member as were many senior judges; Charles Dod contrasted this with the equivalent officers in England and Wales, who received knighthoods.
 The chief governor attended meetings but was not a member of the council; a former Lord Lieutenant might be sworn in as a member after stepping down.
 After the Church of Ireland's 1871 disestablishment its archbishops of Dublin and Armagh were no longer appointed.

 James II appointed Catholic Richard Talbot, 1st Earl of Tyrconnell as Lord Deputy and appointed Catholics to the council, including judges and Richard Nagle.
-Tyrconnell objected to Nagle on the ground that he was undignified as a practicing barrister.
+Tyrconnell objected to Nagle on the ground that he was undignified as a practising barrister.
 Later penal laws prevented Catholic Privy Councillors until the Roman Catholic Relief Act 1829 changed the oath of office, the next being Anthony Richard Blake in 1836.
 In 1846 Daniel Murray, the Catholic Archbishop of Dublin, was offered a place on the council.

 The role of Secretary of the Council and Keeper of the Privy Seal of Ireland was filled by the Secretary of State [for Ireland] while that office existed (1560–1802) and the Chief Secretary for Ireland thereafter.
 The office of Clerk of the council was by the 18th century a sinecure, held from 1786 by Henry Agar, later 2nd Viscount Clifden.
-After Clifden's death in 1836, the Public Offices (Ireland) Act 1817 applied, and the senior deputy clerk became "First Clerk of the Council, Usher, and Keeper of the Council Chamber", positions merged in 1852 with that of Chief Clerk to the Secretary.
+After Clifden's death in 1836, the Public Offices (Ireland) Act 1817 applied, and the senior deputy clerk became "First Clerk of the Council, Usher, and Keeper of the Council Chamber", positions merged in 1852 with that of Chief Clerk to the Secretary (in 1876 renamed Assistant Under-Secretary).